robin-anon/ra_libs/README.md

 The returns for each asset are calculated using the co.get_return_df() function.

-The function takes a filtered dataset and a constant, periods, as its inputs, and returns a dataframe with the periods-duration returns of each asset at each point in time.
+The function takes a filtered dataset and a constant, periods, as its inputs, and returns a dataframe with the forward-looking returns of each asset over the specified number of periods at each point in time.

 ```python